xubingde/hellocpp/README.md

 #### Instructions

 1. You must create a folder yourself before saving the source code.
-For example, if your source code is saved in the D:\hello folder, you need to manually create the following 4 folders: D:\hello, D:\hello\src, D :\hello\test, D:\hello\xdf, fill in the dir on the program GUI: D:\hello\
+For example, if your source code is saved in the D:\hello folder, you need to manually create the following 4 folders: D:\hello, D:\hello\src, D :\hello\test, D:\hello\xdf, Fill in the dir input textBox: D:\hello\

 2. Only 0 or 1 class is allowed for a pair of .h .cpp files.
 0 classes are similar to C language, with only codes such as functions, macros and global variables.